Garage Floor Mats

 American Made Options

 When considering different products, remember that Better Life Technology “G-Floor” garage floor mats are Made in the USA and shipped from their plant in Emporia, KS.
-While our competitors offer roll-out flooring from Asia, our PVC G-Floor garage floor mats are American made.
+While our competitors offer roll-out flooring from Asia, our PVC G-Floor garage flooring rolls are American made.
 While we understand that you have a lot of choices on where to buy your garage flooring product, we believe we are the best choice because we offer free shipping, expert advice, a price match guarantee, and hands down the best service in the industry.
 Carpet mats are also becoming more popular.
-Garage Grip is a great option.
+Drip Mats by G-Floor are a great option.
 While we have industry-leading buying power, we are a small company that is intent on serving each and every customer.
 Looking to compare containment, PVC, and carpet mats?